 the fabled home of Anne of Green Gables on Prince Edward Island; and the tidal forces of the Bay of Fundy.
 We hope you can join us next summer on this exciting new tour!

 Thursday, July 7 – Optional Pre-tour

-For those who would like to arrive a day early, we will organize an optional pre-tour guided excursion to two landmark Halifax sites not included in the main program.
+For those who would like to arrive a day early, we will organize an optional pre-tour excursion to two landmark Halifax sites not included in the main program.

 We will visit the Citadel National Historic Site—a 19th-century star-shaped fortification that illustrates the city's role as a key naval station in the British Empire.